print page

 BIRA-IASB ground-based activities at the complementary NDACC station of Harestua (Southern Norway, 60°N) started in January 1994 with the first phase of the SESAME campaign (January-April 1994).
 From Augustus 1995 to December 1995, BIRA-IASB contributed to the validation of the GOME instrument on board on ERS-2 launched in June of this year.

 In June 1996, the instruments moved from Harestua to the Observatoire de Haute-Provence (OHP) to participate to the NDSC/SCUVS 3 intercomparison exercise.
 BIRA-IASB came back to Harestua in December 1996.
-Since January 1998 until now, the same two UV-Visible spectrometers operate continuous measurements of NO2, O3, BrO and OClO.
+From January 1998 to April 2013, the same two UV-Visible spectrometers operate continuous measurements of NO2, O3, BrO and OClO.
+In November 2012, a new generation instruments has been installed to take over the old ones.

 Data